ForgedWoW/WrathForgedCore/README.md

     2. https://github.com/ForgedWoW/WrathForgedCore/blob/main/WrathForged.Database/sql/dbc/zzzCleanupInvaiMappings.sql - This cleans up invalid mappings, there is invalid mappings and dead data in 3.3.5 dbc files. these are non existing mappings from over versions.
     3. https://github.com/ForgedWoW/WrathForgedCore/blob/main/WrathForged.Database/sql/dbc/zzzUpdateDefaultValues.sql - fields that have foreign keys and have a default value such as 0 or -1, these need to be null to denote to the foreign key that there is no mapping as the value is default.
     4. https://github.com/ForgedWoW/WrathForgedCore/blob/main/WrathForged.Database/sql/dbc/zzzzAlterTables.sql - Sets the FK on the tables.

+## Extendability
+Use `IModule` interface from Autofac to register DI or impliment the interface `IRegisterDependancyInjection` to be passed the DI container, logger and configuraiton.